No Win No Fee Guarantee

 There might be approximately 15,000 videos of patients in Sharp’s operating rooms were taken.
 Approximately 7,000 videos were retained.
 Sharp allegedly destroyed some of the videos as well.
 As your lawyers, we can help obtain a copy of any recording that may exist of you.

 If you would like to pursue any monetary damages for invasion of your privacy, you should hire a lawyer to prosecute your claims.
 This case is not a class action and you will need to file a separate lawsuit to preserve your rights.
 Many women have already come forward, and we expect that hundreds more will join to hold Sharp accountable for its actions.
+To make sure you get accurately and fairly represented learn how you should select your personal injury attorney before making your decision.

 Sharp claims this secret video surveillance was necessary as part of its investigation into whether someone was stealing the anesthesia drug Propofol from drug carts in operating rooms.
 Despite this, Sharp’s cameras were set up to record when anyone entered an operating room, including patients.
 The lawsuits allege that there were numerous other ways of trying to determine whether drugs were being stolen that did not require the secret videotaping of women and families in their most vulnerable states.